Who is Soul?

 Soul is on a massive mission!
 Goal: to care for caregivers locally and globally.
 Click for details.

 Pay Me What I’m Worth has blossomed into local to global grass roots movement to reduce stress and increase confidence.
-(Heads-up!
-Soul pays people to teach the exercises in his book.)
-He produces talk-radio shows focused on helping you to laugh and grow with ease and grace.
+Visit Pay Radio!
+Talk-radio worth listening to – to laugh and grow with ease and grace.

 [Click banner to take a trip down memory lane. . . ]